willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

          indexSet, rangesegment, POLICYBASE

-2.3.2 Separating characters, such as underscores, **should** not be used between words in a type name.
+2.4.2 Separating characters, such as underscores, **should** not be used between words in a type name.

       For example, these names are not preferred type names::

          Index_set, Range_Segment

       **Exceptions to the guidelines above** include cases where types play a similar role to those in common use elsewhere.
 For example, RAJA has iterator classes, such as "base_iterator" and "numeric_iterator".
       These names are acceptable since they are consistent with those found in the C++ standard library.

-2.3.3 Name suffixes that may be used by compilers for name mangling, or which are used in the C++ standard library, such as "\_t", **must** not be used in RAJA type names.
+2.4.3 Suffixes that may be used by compilers for name mangling, or which are used in the C++ standard library, such as "\_t", **must** not be used in RAJA type names.

 ------------------------
-2.4 Function names
+2.5 Function names
 ------------------------

-2.4.1 Each function **must** be named to clearly indicate what it does.
+2.5.1 Each function **must** be named to clearly indicate what it does.

-2.4.2 Function names **should** begin with a verb.
+2.5.2 Function names **should** begin with a verb.

-2.4.3 Complementary verbs such as  "get/set", "add/remove" and "create/destroy"
+2.5.3 Complementary verbs such as  "get/set", "add/remove" and "create/destroy"
 **must** be used for routines that perform complementary operations.

       Such symmetry prevents confusion and makes interfaces easier to use.

-2.4.4 Verbs such as "is", "has", "can", etc. **should** be used for functions
-      with a boolean return type.
+2.5.4 Verbs such as "is", "has", "can", etc. **should** be used for functions with a boolean return type.

       For example, the following names are preferred::

          isInitialized(), isAllocated()

-2.4.5 Function names **must** use "camelCase" or "pot_hole" style.
+2.5.5 Function names **must** use "camelCase" or "pot_hole" style.

       **camelCase style:** The first word has all lower case letters.
       If multiple words are used, each word after the first starts with